Getting started with GitHub

 Getting your hands dirty

-You are now ready for the assignment.
+You are now ready for the optional assignment.
 Go ahead and:

-• in the newly created issue1 branch, create an empty test.txt file (do not forget to switch to the branch issue1 when doing so
+- in the newly created issue1 branch, address what the issue demands (e.g. changing the emoji) - do not forget to switch to the branch issue1 when doing so